Toludin/SpeakinSpell/README.md

 5) Go to your World of Warcraft\Interface\AddOns and move the existing SpeakinSpell folder somewhere else to keep as a backup copy.
 6) Copy in your new SpeakinSpell folder
 7) Launch the game

+NOTE: Be sure to keep all other SpeakinSpell-related folders (SpeakinSpell_Defaults, SpeakinSpell_GUI, and SpeakinSpell_Patches) in your AddOns folder.
+ONLY remove the SpeakinSpell folder and replace it with this one.